h4t0n/rest-bac/README.md

 ## Usage
 To use the middleware you need an express application and a rest-bac configuration JSON.
 The express application should already provide a middleware or some other logic that set the ***req.user.roles*** property with an array of roles (string).

 **NB:** the module protect exclusively the paths specified in the REST-BAC configuration JSON.
-Other paths are not affected.
-It is a breaking changes of version 0.2.0.
+If a business logic route path doesn't have a catching rest-bac path rule you have an Unhautorized 401 response.

 ### JSON Configuration
 The following configuration allow a "user" role to do GET requests to /book and all the paths under /book/* that don't match the path /book/admin/*.
 An "admin" role can do POST and GET requests to /book and all its descendant paths /book/*